Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-classes.md

 21st, the psicrystal gains the benefit of the Psicrystal Power epic feat for a power of its master's choice.

+### Bonus Feats
-**Bonus Feats:** The epic psion gains a bonus feat every three levels higher than 20th (23rd, 26th, and so on).
+The epic psion gains a bonus feat every three levels higher than 20th (23rd, 26th, and so on).

   ------------- ------------